RENNI

 FOUNDER AND DIRECTOR

 In 2009 I received a final stage cancer diagnosis and experienced a life-threatening surgery.
-After the initial reaction, “Why is this happening to me?”, I realized that during my life I had never really taken into consideration the hardships and difficulties other people faced.
+After the initial reaction, “Why is this happening to me?”, I realized that during my life I had never really taken into consideration the hardships and difficulties other people faced so I made a promise to myself: if I healed, I would dedicate my life to helping those in need.

-Immediately after my cancer remission one year later 😊, I joined Comunità di Sant’Egidio in Italy and since 2010 I have been supporting homeless people in different capacities.
+Immediately after my cancer remission one year later 😊, I initiated my journey of supporting homeless individuals and I joined Comunità di Sant’Egidio in Italy.
+Since 2010 I have been supporting people in need in different capacities.

-In 2019, when I moved to Prague, I joined a group of locals and expat volunteers who were meeting every Saturday at the main train station, Hlavní Nádraží, with the goal of helping homeless people by providing them with food and other items.
+In 2019, when I moved to Prague, I joined a group of locals and expat volunteers who were meeting every Saturday at the main train station, with the goal of helping homeless people by providing them with food and clothes.

-Seeing the success and amazing contributions that were coming in from the Facebook group I started dreaming about launching FriendShip, a united community of expats, Czech people, and homeless people who spend time together learning from each other and connecting over shared experiences.
+Seeing the success and amazing generosity that were coming in from the Facebook group I started dreaming about launching FriendShip, a united community of expats, Czech people, and homeless people who spend time together, connecting, sharing and learning from each other.

-Registering an NGO is a challenge for a foreigner like me who does not speak Czech, but it will allow us to become an established and formally recognized organization and to reach a wider population of the homeless community and provide them with the goods and services they need and deserve.
+Registering an NGO is a challenge for a foreigner like me who does not speak Czech, a full time employer and mom, but it will allow us to become an established and formally recognized organization and to reach a wider population of the homeless community and provide them with the goods and services they need and deserve.

 Give a hand, share your heart and join us at FriendShipPrague.com